 Investing in yourself means more than opening retirement accounts and calculating how much you’ll need for the future (although that’s important too).
 Investing in yourself means you’re learning, growing, and elevating your self-awareness.
 This way you can be the best version of you every single day.

 How do you make this happen?
 It starts with taking a look at your daily habits and routines and assessing what’s working and what isn’t.

 Then it involves setting a plan for how you can achieve your goals in small, bite-sized chunks.
 Change can be scary, but investing in yourself is so important.

-These are the best ways to invest in yourself in 2019.
+These are the best ways to invest in yourself.

 - 1. Set Your Goals

 - 2. Learn Something New About Your Industry

 - 3. Focus on Your Health